BBAGamerLo/ubuntu-autoinstall-los/README.md

-# Ubuntu autoinstall config file sample by Diolinux
+# Ubuntu autoinstall config file sample

 This is a sample file, it can be used as a reference for your own installations.
 The password is: 123

 Use the URL of the file in the Ubuntu Installer (Subiquity)

-## Create a custom ISO (alternative)
+## Create a custom ISO

 1. Download the official Ubuntu ISO.
 2. Extract it to a folder of your preference.